Altpapier/Skyblock-Item-Emojis/README.md

 ## How do I get the emojis?
 In the `emojis.json` file there are all emojis by their skyblock id.
 As pets and runes all have the same skyblock id (PET, RUNE) those work in a different way.
 You then have the option to get all the information about the emoji (id *String*, name *String*, formatted *String*, animated *Boolean*)

+*If you actually use this, it would be nice if you could give some credit as this took a lot of time making*

 *Example*: (Item ID: *HYPERION*)

     "HYPERION": {